 To put it simply, there is enough food on the planet to feed everyone.
-Fighting food waste plays a big role in fighting hunger and everyone has a part to play; from production, right through to the way that we as consumers choose to shop, love ‘ugly’ fruit and vegetables, and understand food labels.
+Fighting food waste plays a significant role in fighting hunger.
+Everyone has a part to play, from production right through to how we as consumers choose to shop, love ‘ugly’ fruit and vegetables, and understand food labels.
 In the wise words of Sir David Attenborough:

 Food is wasted in many ways

-- Food waste includes all food intended for human consumption that never reaches us, as well as edible food that consumers throw away.
+- Food waste includes all food intended for human consumption that never reaches us and edible food that consumers throw away.